An Interactive Greedy Approach to Group Sparsity in High Dimensions: Simulation

-For scalability, we also enlarged the sample size to $n=2000, 5000, 10000, 20000$ for Case 1, and listed the timings of one-run experiment in Table~\ref{table:timing}, where we computed each fold of CV in a {\it parallel} fashion (Intel Xeon W 3.0GHz CPU).
-IGA showed timings largely comparable to that of the group lasso (both implemented in MATLAB).
-As expected, timings required for IGA-$\lambda$ was about 3 times of IGA for large $n$: the CV stage of IGA-$\lambda$ needs to compute for five candidate values of $\lambda$ (as opposed to $\lambda=1$ in IGA), followed by computing one more group selection path with full data.
+For scalability, we also enlarged the sample size to $n=2000, 5000, 10000, 20000$ for Case 1 while holding everything else constant with $p=1000$ and $\bar k=5$.
+We listed the times of one-run experiment in Table~\ref{table:timing}, where each fold of CV was computed in a {\it parallel} fashion (Intel Xeon W 3.0GHz CPU).
+The computational times for IGA were comparable to those of the group Lasso when both were implemented in MATLAB on the same machine (we omit FoBa due to the known grouping structure).
+As expected, the computational burden was higher for IGA-$\lambda$ than IGA because the CV stage of IGA-$\lambda$ involves five candidate values of $\lambda$ (as opposed to $\lambda=1$ in IGA) and one more group selection path with full data.